Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] „Hned budu s deseti maníkama u magacínu,“ ozval se od baráku četař Fuchs, a Švejk nepromluviv již ani slova odcházel ze skupiny šarží, které byly stejně překvapeny jako četař Fuchs. „Už to začíná,“ řekl malý desátník Blažek, „budeme pakovat.“

-Přenosil was a lieutenant that Rechnungsfeldwebel Vaněk talked about.
-He was in a previous march company that Vaněk had travelled to the front with.
+was a handsome lieutenant that Rechnungsfeldwebel Vaněk related to Švejk about.
+He was the commander of a march company that Vaněk had travelled to the front with.
+Přenosil told his men that there is no reason to hurry.

 Quote(s) from the novel